This blog post was reviewed and approved for publication by Abena Apraku M.D., a Board-certified psychiatrist at Apraku Psychiatry.

-Finding the right mental health professional can be a challenging task, but understanding the characteristics that make a great psychiatrist can significantly ease the process.
+Finding the right psychiatrist can be challenging — but understanding the characteristics that make a great psychiatrist can significantly ease the process.
 So what are those essential characteristics?
-What actionable steps can patients take to distinguish great psychiatrists from the merely ordinary?
+What actionable steps can patients take to distinguish a great psychiatrist from the merely ordinary?

 In this article, we'll delve into the top traits that exceptional psychiatrists possess, divided into two categories: "qualities," which are inherent traits like empathy, and "skills," which are learned abilities like diagnostic expertise.
-We'll explore the top 5 qualities and skills that great psychiatrists embody and provide you with actionable advice to help you identify those traits during your first meeting with a potential psychiatrist.
+We'll explore the top 5 qualities and skills that great psychiatrists embody and provide you with actionable advice to help you identify those traits in a potential psychiatrist.

 Top Five Qualities of a Great Psychiatrist